Foreign relations of South Korea

+South Korea maintains diplomatic relations with every United Nations member state except for North Korea.
+The country is a member of the United Nations, WTO, OECD/DAC, ASEAN Plus Three, East Asia Summit (EAS), and G-20.
+It is also a founding member of Asia-Pacific Economic Cooperation (APEC) and the East Asia Summit.

-South Korea maintains diplomatic relations with 191 countries.
-The country has also been a member of the United Nations since 1991, when it became a member state at the same time as North Korea.
-South Korea has also hosted major international events such as the 1988 Summer Olympics and 2002 World Cup Football Tournament (2002 FIFA World Cup co-hosted with Japan) and the 2011 IAAF World Championships Daegu South Korea.
+South Korea has been a member of the United Nations since 1991, when it became a member state at the same time as North Korea.
+The country has also hosted major international events such as the 1988 Summer Olympics and 2002 World Cup Football Tournament (2002 FIFA World Cup co-hosted with Japan) and the 2011 IAAF World Championships Daegu South Korea.
 Furthermore, South Korea had hosted the 2018 Winter Olympics which took place in Pyeongchang from 9 to 25 February.

-South Korea is a member of the United Nations, WTO, OECD/DAC, ASEAN Plus Three, East Asia Summit (EAS), and G-20.
-It is also a founding member of Asia-Pacific Economic Cooperation (APEC) and the East Asia Summit.

-On January 1, 2007, South Korean Foreign Minister Ban Ki-moon assumed the post of UN Secretary-General, serving in that post until December 31, 2016.
-The country held the 2023 South Korea-Pacific Islands Summit and the 2024 South Korea-Africa Summit, and is also promoting the Korea-Central Asia Summit to deepen cooperation with developing countries.
+The diplomacy of South Korea is handled by the Ministry of Foreign Affairs (MOFA).
+On 1 January 2007, South Korean Foreign Minister Ban Ki-moon assumed the post of UN Secretary-General, serving in that post until 31 December 2016.
+The country held the 2023 South Korea-Pacific Islands Summit, the 2024 South Korea-Africa Summit and the 2026 South Korea-Central Asia Summit to deepen cooperation with developing countries.

+In June 2024, South Korea introduced the "K-Silk Road Initiative," a comprehensive strategy to deepen cooperation with Central Asian nations in trade, investment, infrastructure, energy, and digital connectivity.
+The inaugural Korea-Central Asia Summit is scheduled to be held in Seoul on September 16–17, 2026, bringing together the leaders of South Korea and the five Central Asian states.